mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 Each page should have an introduction that acts as a short description of the document.
 The short description should be a single paragraph of no more than three sentences.

+## Writing style

+### Language

+Write documents in English.
+Use American spelling, and avoid constructs where you are forced to write either *he* or *she*, or *his* or *her*.
+You can use *they* or *their* as singular forms instead.

+### Numbers

+Spell out numbers when the number is the first word in a sentence or is less than or equal to ten (i.e. one to nine), otherwise use numeric digits (i.e., 10 upwards).
+Use commas to make long number strings easier to read.

+### Commas

+We use the Oxford \(serial\) comma in our documentation.
+For example: "Mattermost's writing style is clear, concise, and simple" as opposed to "Mattermost's writing style is clear, concise and simple"\).

+### Person

+Use the second person and avoid the first person.

+For example: "View the status in the Status pane" as opposed to "We’ll view the status in the Status pane".

+### Voice

+Use active voice in preference to passive voice.
+Active voice has the subject of a sentence doing the action.
+In passive voice, the subject has an action done to it.

+For example: "The system opens the Status pane" as opposed to: "The Status pane will be opened by the system".

+### Tense

+Use the present tense.

+For example: "Sharing this link lets other users view the linked message" as opposed to "Sharing this link will let other users view the linked message".

 ## Using ReStructuredText markup (rst)

 The reStructuredText specification allows for a certain degree of flexibility in